Cheating and Plagiarism

 to the infraction.

-not entered on to a student’s permanent disciplinary record.
+incidents are not entered on to a student’s permanent disciplinary record.

 - Students may appeal an academic sanction within ten (10) days of outcome notification